OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/README.md

 with a browser, connected on the same network.
 This network does not need to have Internet access, it can be emitted by a Raspberry Pi (like the one the NMEA-multiplexer runs on).

+> _**Important Note**_: Some Python resources can be used.
+> Do make sure they are copied from their point-of-truth folders.
+> That is:
+> - For parser related features: `NMEA-Multiplexer` module.
+> - For sensors and actuators related features: `RaspberryPythonServers` module.

 ## Basics
 It obviously requires the NMEA-multiplexer to be running.
 Data are fetched from the `NMEA Data Cache` using REST Requests.